tidymodels/tidymodels.org-legacy/content/learn/statistics/xtabs/index.markdown

 The observed `\(\chi^2\)` statistic is 21.577.
 Now, we want to compare this statistic to a null distribution, generated under the assumption that these variables are not actually related, to get a sense of how likely it would be for us to see this observed statistic if there were actually no association between cognitive ability and genetics.

-We can `generate` the null distribution in one of two ways---using randomization or theory-based methods.
+We can `generate()` the null distribution in one of two ways: using randomization or theory-based methods.
 The randomization approach permutes the response and explanatory variables, so that each person's genetics is matched up with a random cognitive rating from the sample in order to break up any association between the two.

 ```r